Skip to content

 Head, Neck and Skull Base Tumors

 Congenital masses, vascular anomalies, and benign (non-cancerous) and malignant (cancerous) tumors of the head, neck and skull base are very rare in children, so they demand a multi-specialty approach.
-The team at Wolfson Children’s uses sophisticated, modern methods of treatment, using the latest advanced techniques.

 Expert Accredited Care